-- Knowledge deemed to be of most worth rests less on the memorization of facts and more on the process of knowing. - The process of knowing relies largely upon accessing and organizing information, detecting patterns in it, and arriving at generalizations suggested by the patterns. - Transformational and transactional approaches bring high motivational value to the classroom, since they give students a high degree of ownership on the learning process.

-Transformational and transactional approaches allow for the active participation of students as they evaluate the relevance of what they are learning, bring their perspectives and prior knowledge to the process, and are involved in decisions about what they are learning.
+- Knowledge deemed to be of most worth rests more on the process of knowing than on memorizing facts. - The process of knowing relies largely on accessing and organizing information, detecting patterns in it, and arriving at generalizations suggested by the patterns. - Transformational and transactional approaches bring high motivational value to the classroom, since they give students a high degree of ownership of the learning process. - Transformational and transactional approaches allow for students' active participation as they evaluate the relevance of what they are learning, bring their perspectives and prior knowledge to the process, and are involved in decisions about what they are learning.

-In spite of the merits of transactional and transformational orientations transmission still has a place grade 7 social studies.
-Direct instruction may be used to introduce a topic, break down a complex concept into simpler constructs, review a topic, or prepare for a comprehensive assessment.
+In spite of the merits of transactional and transformational orientations, transmission still has a place grade 7 social studies.
+Direct instruction to introduce a topic, break down a complex concept into simpler constructs, review a topic, or prepare for a comprehensive assessment are all valid uses of a transmissional approach.

-A number of strategies can be used to support the program goals and active learning approaches.
+A number of strategies can be used to support program goals and active learning approaches.
 Fundamentally, grade 7 social studies supports a resource-based approach.
-The authorized text and resources for teachers and students are intended as sources of information and organizational tools to guide study, activities and exploration of topics.
-Teachers and students can integrate information drawn from local and regional sources, print, visual and audio texts, information technology and the Internet.
+The authorized text and resources for teachers and students are intended as sources of information and organizational tools to guide study, activities, and exploration of topics.
+Teachers and students can integrate information drawn from local and regional sources; print, visual and audio texts; and information technology and the Internet.

 Effective social studies teaching creates an environment that supports students as active, engaged learners.
-Discussion, collaboration, debate, reflection, analysis and application should be integrated into activities when appropriate.
+Discussion, collaboration, debate, reflection, analysis, and application should be integrated into activities when appropriate.
 Teaching strategies can be employed in numerous ways and combinations.
 It is the role of the skilful teacher to reflect on the program outcomes, topics, resources, and nature of the class and individual students to select approaches best suited to the circumstance.